Yerba Buena Children’s Garden | Case Study

 - Extensive training program for all property staff—from gardeners and ambassadors to performers and security personnel—designed to keep children safe, respond to incidents and convey rules.
 As part of this effort, MJMMG trains professional performers who play the dual role of activating the park and serving as an extra pair of eyes to keep the location safe.

-- Revenue collection, reporting and analytics, including use of Asset Management Software provides scheduling and costs for capital improvement projects.
+- Revenue collection, reporting, and analytics, including the use of Asset Management Software provides scheduling and costs for capital improvement projects.

-- Program development and marketing, in collaborated with the community, local schools, nonprofits and the city, to activate public spaces for that appeal to families and children of all ages.
+- Program development and marketing, in collaboration with the community, local schools, nonprofits, and the city, to activate public spaces for that appeal to families and children of all ages.

 - MJMMG has managed the property since 2002.